NVDARemote/NVDARemote/README.md

 To create a new NVDA add-on, taking advantage of this template:

-- Create an empty folder to put your add-on's files
+- Create an empty folder to hold the files for your add-on.
 - Copy the **addon** folder, the **buildVars.py** file, the manifest.ini.tpl file and the **SCONSTRUCT** file to the created folder
-- On the **buildVars.py** file, change variable **addon_info** with your add-on's information (name, summary, description, version, author and url).
+- In the **buildVars.py** file, change variable **addon_info** with your add-on's information (name, summary, description, version, author and url).
 - Put your code in the usual folders for NVDA extension, under the **addon** folder.
-For instance: globalPlugins, synthDrivers, etc. You can delete folders you don't need on your particular add-on package.
+For instance: globalPlugins, synthDrivers, etc. You can delete folders you don't need for your particular add-on package.
 - Gettext translations must be placed into addon\locale\<lang>/LC_MESSAGES\nvda.po.
-- To package the add-on for distribution, open a command line, change to the folder that as the **SCONSTRUCT** file and run the **scons** command.
-The created add-on, if no errors happen, is placed on the current directory.
+- To package the add-on for distribution, open a command line, change to the folder that has the **SCONSTRUCT** file and run the **scons** command.
+The created add-on, if there were no errors, is placed in the current directory.
 - You can further customize variables in the **buildVars.py** file.

 Note that this template only provides a basic add-on structure and build infrastructure.
 You may need to adapt it for your specific needs.